kitsunesfire/digitalgarden-net/src/site/notes/2. Rules Reference/Variant Rules/Automatic Bonus Progression/Signature Staves.md

 # Signature Staves

-At level 5, every full spellcaster in Sharum Mal'Kari gains a signature staff, which functions like a [[7.
-Scholarly Details/Specialty Items/Weapons/Personal Staves\|personal staff]] with the following adjustments:
+At level 5, every full spellcaster in Sharum Mal'Kari gains a signature staff, which functions like a [[8.
+Scholarly Details/Specialty Items & Materials/Weapons/Personal Staves\|personal staff]] with the following adjustments:

 - Every character can only have one signature staff
 - Signature staves can be upgraded at no cost, as part of [[2.
 Rules Reference/Variant Rules/Automatic Bonus Progression/Automatic Bonus Progression\|Automatic Bonus Progression]]